Behavioral Health Crisis Care Clinic

 - We call to tell you about our clinic and see if your family wants an appointment.

 - We will offer your family an appointment within a week.

 - Your appointment will be at the Outpatient Psychiatry and Behavioral Medicine Clinic on Seattle Children’s hospital campus, or we may offer you a telehealth (virtual) visit.

-- Please come 15 minutes early to fill out paperwork.
+- For in-person visits, please come 15 minutes early to fill out paperwork.
 It helps if you bring any prior safety plans or mental health assessments.

 - Your first visit is 90 minutes.